andrew2020wit/bilingua-dealer/README.md

 ## Bilingua Dealer is a server-less web-application which allows:

 - Create a bilingual book (with the original text, and some translation service like Google-translation).
-- Read bilingua books.
-- Edit bilingua books.
+- Read/Edit bilingua books.
-- Learn the foreign language, using additional functionality like "fragments".
+- Learn the foreign language, using additional functionality like "fragments", "favorites examples".
 - Listen the original text, using a speech-engine.
 - It automatically copies the selected text (or the clicked word) to the clipboard, so that you can integrate it with a dictionary, which can observe the clipboard (GoldenDict, for example).
+- It has the built-in dictionary-viewer (but you have to upload dictionary itself).
 - Save the bilingua book as a json-file, import it from the json-file.
-- It has functionality to use a built-in dictionary.
 - Import subtitles files

 This application can be also used as a good book-reader for monolingual (normal) texts.

-It can be used offline.
 All data is stored in your web-browser.
 It doesn't use any server.

 You can read very big books without any technical troubles.

-It's better to use on desktop, but it's also optimized for smartphones.
+It's better to use on desktop, but it's also (partly) optimized for smartphones.

 You should use modern updated web-browsers, Chrome is the best choice.